luchfilip/NetworkProgramming/Lab1-ClientServerApp/README.md

 When sending a command, the client prints the response in console.

-When the server is shut down, all clients terminate themselves as well.
+When the server is shut down, all clients connected to it terminate themselves as well.

+When sending `%Close` command, the client terminates itself.

 ####Conclusion
 While creating a Server/Client Application using BSD Sockets, I understood how simple and fast, can a communication be established between two applications/devices.
 The tricky part was to create multi-threaded server; I had to refactor everything and adapt, so that the feature works as expected.